Joel Ayite Ajavon Memorial Scholarship

 To release the Spring semester or subsequent payment, send an un/official transcript or the Joel Ayite Ajavon Memorial Scholarship Academic Mid-Year Verification Form between December 1 and March 15 to the Community Foundation verifying continued full-time status, enrollment in at least one science, robotics, or engineering class, and a minimum 2.0 GPA.
 Scholarships not claimed within the assigned semester will be forfeited.

-This scholarship is not renewable.
+This scholarship is a one-time award and is not renewable.

 This scholarship was established in memory of Joel Ayite Ajavon, who was actively pursuing a college degree in electrical engineering and robotic studies before his untimely death in August 2013.